Caroline Springs

 How does the Caroline Springs SA2's unemployment rate compare to the broader region?

-As of June 2025, the unemployment rate in the Caroline Springs SA2 stands at 4.1%, which is 0.5 percentage points below Greater Melbourne's rate of 4.6%.
-This lower unemployment rate suggests stronger local employment conditions.
+As of September 2025, the unemployment rate in the Caroline Springs SA2 stands at 4.3%, which is broadly in line with Greater Melbourne's rate of 4.7%.
 For comparison, the national unemployment rate is 4.1%.

 What are the major employment sectors in the Caroline Springs SA2?